-What are they?
+What are fleas?

 A flea goes through four stages in its lifetime: egg, larvae, pupae and adult.
-Adult females lay eggs in batches of 20.
-These are laid on the host but are usually quick to fall to the ground.
-Eggs are very small, oval shaped and grey or white in colour.
+Adult females lay eggs in batches of around 20.
+Eggs are very small, oval-shaped, and grey or white in colour.

 Fleas tend to specialise in a particular kind of host.
-The type you'll find on your dog won't normally feed on humans but there are always exceptions.
+The type you'll find on your dog won't normally feed on humans, but there are always exceptions.

-Spotting the signs
+Spotting the signs of a flea infestation

 Your vet can recommend a number of treatments to help quickly eliminate fleas and their eggs.
 These usually work by killing adult fleas or by weakening larvae.